TheSicilian12/capstone/README.md

 <img src="./shinano_screenshots/shinano_cart_page.png" />

 ## Getting started
-Shinano requires pythin version 3.9.4 and node.js on your machine.
+Shinano requires python version 3.9.4 and node.js on your machine.
 Once you have installed thise, follow the steps below:

 1. Clone this repository:
 ```bash